banwarp/benton_epi/syndSurveillanceReadme.md

 Also, if we assume that any symptomatic person will be tested immediately, then we really only care about syndromic surveillance if the whole subgroup is asymptomatic. `asymp` reduces the prevalence to only asymptomatic people.
 E.g. `asymp = .35` means that 35% of cases are asymptomatic, and `syndPower` uses `prev*asymp` as its prevalence.

 ```
 syndPower <- function(N,               # population of community
                       n,               # population of subgroup
                       k,               # size of sample in subgroup that will be tested
                       prev,            # community prevalence as decimal or count
-                          sensitivity = 1, # sensitivity of test
+                      sensitivity = 1, # sensitivity of test, defaults to 1
-                          asymp = 1      # proportion of cases that are asymptomatic
+                      asymp = 1        # proportion of cases that are asymptomatic, defaults to 1
                       ) {
   if(prev < 1) {prev <- round(N*prev,0)}           # converts proportion to count
   prev <- ceiling(prev*asymp)                      # surveillance is only for asymptomatic cases
   pwrInverse <- 0                                  # initializing pwrInverse = P(no detection | presence of disease)